ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Independence Day</h3>A chance of showers and thunderstorms before 9am, then a chance of showers and thunderstorms between 9am and 11am, then a
+         <h3>Independence Day</h3>A chance of showers and thunderstorms before 11am, then a chance of showers and thunderstorms between 11am and 1pm, then a
-         chance of showers and thunderstorms between 11am and 1pm, then a chance of showers and thunderstorms between 1pm and 2pm, then a chance of showers and thunderstorms between 2pm and 3pm, then a slight chance of showers and thunderstorms between
-         3pm and 4pm, then a chance of showers and thunderstorms.
+         chance of showers and thunderstorms between 1pm and 2pm, then a chance of showers and thunderstorms between 2pm and 3pm, then a slight chance of showers and thunderstorms between 3pm and 4pm, then a chance of showers and thunderstorms.
 Partly sunny.
          High near 89, with temperatures falling to around 87 in the afternoon.
-Southwest wind 5 to 9 mph.
-Chance of precipitation is 50%.<br></div>
+Southwest wind around 9 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">